CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/tools/log-extractor.rst

 Free Signals
 ------------

 The following signals are available for free using the :guilabel:`AdvantageScope (wpilog)` option.
 Any log that contains a :doc:`pro-licensed </docs/licensing/licensing>` device will export with all signals.
+All :ref:`custom signals <docs/api-reference/api-usage/signal-logging:writing custom data>` will be exported regardless of license state.

 .. dropdown:: Click here to view free signals